ManjitBedi/LoopingCredits/README.md

 The credits are loaded from a HTML 5 file and an attributed string is created and displayed in the text view.

 The code is not quite working but nonetheless I think it is useful.
-The app is doing some interesitng things like interrupting a UIView animation and resuming it based on a technical note from Apple.
+The app is doing some interesitng things like interrupting a UIView animation and resuming the animation based on a technical note from Apple.

 https://developer.apple.com/library/ios/qa/qa1673/_index.html